JuliaDynamics/DynamicalBilliards.jl/docs/src/index.md

 `DynamicalBilliards` is an easy-to-use, modular and extendable Julia package for dynamical billiards in two dimensions.

+!!! warn "Version 2.0 incoming!"
+    We are currently developing 2.0 of `DynamicalBilliards` which will bring massive performance increase, a lot of new features and unfortuantelly some breaking changes!
+You can view the [changelog](https://github.com/JuliaDynamics/DynamicalBilliards.jl/blob/master/CHANGELOG.md) to prepare for up coming changes.

 !!! tip "Julia Billiard animation"
     Check out the example in the [tutorials](tutorials/examples/#julia-logo-billiard) page to see the code that created and animated the "Julia Billiard"!